-- 1. By no later than the end of the school year for a student in grade eight (8) or below who enrolls in the District during the school year; or - 2.
+- 1. By no later than the end of the school year for a student in grade eight (8) or below2 who enrolls in the District during the school year, or - 2.
 As soon as reasonably possible for a student in grade nine (9) or above who enrolls in the District at the beginning or during the school year.

-A student's individualized education program (IEP) may act in the place of the student's SSP if the IEP addresses academic deficits and interventions for the student's failure to meet standards-based academic goals at an expected rate or level and includes a transition plan that addresses college and career planning components.
-Promotion/retention or graduation of students with an IEP shall be based on their successful attainment of the goals set forth in their IEP or completion of the Alternate Pathway to Graduation when applicable.
+A student's individualized education program (IEP) may act in the place of the student's SSP if the IEP addresses academic deficits and interventions for the student's failure to meet standardsbased academic goals at an expected rate or level and includes a transition plan that addresses college and career planning components.
+Promotion or retention of students with an IEP shall be based on their successful attainment of the goals set forth in their IEP.
 Students who either refuse to sit for a Statewide assessment or attempt to boycott a Statewide assessment by failing to put forth a good faith effort on the assessment as determined by the assessment administrator/proctor, or whose parents do not send their student to school on the dates the assessments are originally administered or scheduled as make-up days shall not be permitted to participate in any non-curriculum related extracurricular activity, including school dances, prom, homecoming, senior events, and may be prevented from walking or participating in graduation exercises.
 The student shall remain ineligible to participate until the student takes the same or a following Statewide assessment, as applicable.
 The Superintendent or designee may waive this paragraph's provisions when the student's failure was due to exceptional or extraordinary circumstances.
-Students falling under the provisions of this paragraph shall be permitted to attend curriculum related field trips occurring during the school day.
+Students failing under the provisions of this paragraph shall be permitted to attend curriculum related field trips occurring during the school day.